PaddlePaddle/docs/docs/install/conda/linux-conda_en.md

 #### 1.2.2 Check the version of Python

-Use the following command to confirm it's version is 3.6/3.7/3.8/3.9
+Use the following command to confirm it's version

 ```
 python3 --version